C0wnuts/Burp_Custom_Site_Exporter/README.md

-#Custom Site Exporter for Burp
+# Custom Site Exporter for Burp

-##Project Description
+## Project Description
-This is a Burp Extension for outputting sitemaps in custom formats.
-The initial format provided can be imported into IBM Security AppScan Standard as a manual explore.
+This is a Burp Extension forked from : https://github.com/kevinfealey/Burp_Custom_Site_Exporter, for outputting sitemaps in txt formats which can be used with a directory Bruteforcer as Dirb, dirsearch, etc.

-##Usage
+## Usage
 To use this extension:

 1. Download the extension Jar file from the project bin directory